Overview

 Potash Mineralization

-The Banio North drill program successfully advanced our understanding of the potash mineralization, confirming substantial thickness and high-grade zones across multiple targets.
+The Banio North drill program successfully advanced our understanding of the potash mineralization, confirming substantial thickness and high-grade zones across multiple targets with the extension of BA-001, BA-002 and new hole BA-004.

 The potash layers are averaging 70 metres and occur at depths between 230 and 520 metres.
 Importantly, this estimate covers only the northern portion of the basin, the South Target remains largely untested, offering significant potential for further growth.